Tonight's the Night (Neil Young song)

 "Tonight's the Night" is a song written by Neil Young that was first released on his 1975 album Tonight's the Night.
-Two versions of the song bookended the album as one version was the first song of the album that the other version was the last song of the album.
+Two versions of the song bookended the album, with one version as the first song, and the other as the last.
 "Tonight's the Night" has also appeared on some of Young's live and compilation albums.

 Lyrics and music

 "Tonight's the Night" was inspired by the death from a heroin overdose of Young's roadie Bruce Berry.
 The song begins with Young singing the line "tonight's the night" eight times in a voice that music critic Nigel Williamson describes as sounding "fragile, vulnerable and close to panic."
-At this point Young is accompanied by just guitar and piano.
+At this point Young is accompanied by only guitar, bass, and piano.
 Then Young sings that "Bruce Berry was a working man/He used to load that Econoline van."
 Young goes on to describe how Berry's passion for life was wrecked by his drug addiction.
-The lyrics relate how late at night Berry used to play Young's guitar and sing in "a shaky voice that was real."
+The lyrics relate how late at night Berry used to play Young's guitar and sing in "a shaky voice that was real as the day was long."
 Young also relates how it gave him a chill when he heard that Berry had "died out on the mainline."
 The song ends with more repeats of the title phrase over limited instrumentation before the song closes with some spare guitar chords.

 Allmusic critic Matthew Greenwald described the version of "Tonight's the Night" that opens the Tonight's the Night album as a "loose, funky song that has a strong, under-rehearsed barroom feel."
 He describes the version that closes the album as being faster and heavier, "while retaining the song's dark, almost scary appeal."
 Music critic Johnny Rogan described the closing version as being "chunkier" than the version that begins the album.
-The editors of Rolling Stone described the Young and the band as being in "rough shape – drunk, off-key, enraged, wracked by grief and tequilla."
+The editors of Rolling Stone described Young and the band as being in "rough shape – drunk, off-key, enraged, wracked by grief and tequila."

 Young biographer Jimmy McDonough claims that "you could write a book on the bit of piano" that begins the first version of the song.
 McDonough describes it as "just an offhand uncertain tinkling of the ivories, but so ominous, so full of dread," saying that "it sets the tome for the onslaught to come [on the album]—out-of-tune singing, bum notes, mike hits, and some of the best, most beautiful music ever."